seald/nedb/README.md

 generate one for you (a 16-characters alphanumerical string).
 The `_id` of a document, once set, cannot be modified.

-Field names cannot begin by '$' or contain a '.'.
+Field names cannot start with '$' or contain the characters '.' and ','.

 ```javascript
 const doc = {